Man City Face Real Madrid In Pick Of Champions League Play-off Ties - UrduPoint

 It is the fourth year running in which the sides have been drawn against each other in a knockout tie, with Real emerging victorious in a penalty shoot-out in the quarter-finals last season.

+"They are a really great team who have the experience and are used to these types of games, so they will be very difficult opponents.

+"But this competition is very special for us and we will play the second leg at home, at the Bernabeu."

-Elsewhere, Celtic will face six-time European champions Bayern Munich, after the Scottish champions reached the knockout stage for the first time in 12 years.
+Elsewhere, Celtic will face six-time European champions Bayern, after the Scottish champions reached the knockout stage for the first time in 12 years.

 Paris Saint-Germain will play surprise package Brest in an all-French tie, while Juventus play PSV Eindhoven and Feyenoord take on AC Milan in two ties between former winners of the competition.